-The words "dreams" and "goals" are often used interchangeably.
+All too often, the terms 'dreams' and 'goals' are used interchangeably.
 While some may believe they are synonymous, there's a definite contrast between the two.
 Dreams are easy - they're simple, they're free.
 They don't require any real sacrifice, but they can inspire you.
-Goals will stretch you beyond your limitations to accomplish more than you ever believed possible.
+Goals will stretch you beyond your limitations, and reveal to you that you are able to accomplish more than you ever believed you could.
 Goals are what turn dreams into reality.

-My dream was to become a doctor, because I love people and I know that I have a heart for service.
-Even more, I grew up with a fascination with how the human body worked.
+For as long as I can remember, my dream has always been to become a doctor.
+I loved people, and I knew I had a heart for service.
+More so, I had a fascination with how the human body worked.
 When visiting the pediatrician I was intrigued by the entire experience.
-I wondered what the doctor could hear when auscultating my chest and more importantly why it seemed like I had to get shots during every visit.
-[I loved being able to observe the role a physician played in making a sick person well - making important decisions that can actively change a person's fate.]
+I wondered what the doctor could hear when auscultating my chest and more importantly, why it seemed like I had to get shots at every visit.
+I loved being able to observe the role a physician played in making a sick person well - making important decisions that actively change people's fate.
 Physicians are able to do so much more than examine, diagnose, and treat.
 They give hope to the hopeless and turn frightening situations into unexpected victories.
-I want to be a part of that.
-I was created to be a part of that.
+I want to be apart of that.
+I was created to be apart of that.

-Since graduating from college, I have reflected on my years there.
-[I see now that I had not truly dedicated myself to accomplishing my lifelong goal.]
+Since graduating from college, I have had time to reflect over my years spent there.
+I had to accept my shortcomings and take full responsibility for them.
+I realized I hadn't truly dedicated myself to accomplishing my lifelong goal.
 I went to class, applied minimal effort, and accepted the mediocre outcome.
-I focused on short-term goals - "pass this class and you'll be one step closer to graduation."
-For a brief moment I considered the idea that I was not cut out for it.
+I focused on short-term goals - pass this class, just make it one step closer to graduation.
+For a brief moment I considered the idea that I was not cut out for my dream.
 I brainstormed alternative career options, but none of them satisfied my passion for medicine.
-I needed to turn my dream into a goal.
+I had to put feet to my faith and decide that I was willing to do whatever it took to turn my dream into a goal, and now a reality.

 During that time of self-realization I matured tremendously.
 I realized that I hadn't underperformed because I wasn't able, but because I had not actively made the decision to turn my dream into my goal.
-I was not making the necessary sacrifices to make my dream come true.
-I had wanted the product without paying for it. /// [I spent semesters volunteering at the emergency room of one of the local hospitals, and it was always the highlight of my week.]
+I was not making the necessary sacrifices required to make my dream come true.
+I wanted the product without paying for it.
+I spent semesters volunteering at the emergency room of one of the local hospitals and it was always the highlight of my week.
 Triaging patients and playing an active role in the medical field was far more exciting than organic chemistry or physics lab.
-[As painful as it was for me to come to terms with my reality,] it was exactly what I needed to reignite the fire within me.
+As painful as it was for me to come to terms with my reality, it was exactly what I needed to reignite the fire within me.

-At that point I made a life-changing decision, I decided that I was going to do whatever it took to become a doctor.
-I resolved to go back to school and dedicate myself to pursuing that goal.
-It was a definite sacrifice - many sleepless nights and tuition payments with limited resources, but it was worth it.
-It allowed me to prove to myself that I was able and that somehow this dream could actually be a goal - it was achievable.
+From that point I made a life-changing decision, I decided that I was going to do whatever it takes to become a doctor.
+I made a shift to go back to school and dedicate myself to pursuing that goal.
+It was a definite sacrifice - many sleepless nights and tuition payments with limited resources, but so incredibly worth it.
+It allowed me to prove to myself that I was able; that somehow this dream could actually be a goal - it was achievable.